mattrussell2/15-docker/README.md

 ```
 Will download the lab0 starter code files and place them in a folder named `lab0`.
 If you've already been working on a homework, make sure to make a local backup before running this command!

-## jumbotest
-This command is to use our in-house unit testing framework.
-See here for details: https://gitlab.cs.tufts.edu/mrussell/JumboTest

 ## pull-backup
 pull-backup will pull the most recent backup of your code that's on the halligan homework server for an assignment, and will place the files in a folder named `hwname-backup`.
 So, if something goes wrong on your local system and you lose your files for an assignment: